mvartani76/CSCI-E-15-Fall2014-P2/README.md

 	<li>Added a dropdown box to choose how many special characters to add.
 I had these special characters appended to the end of the word.</li>
 	<li>Added a dropdown box to choose between different word separators.
 The three options were "-", "&nbsp;", and "_".</li>
 	<li>Added a couple dropdown boxes to determine the minimum and maximum length of the words in the passphrase.
 Within the passprhase, these were chosen randomly.</li>
+	<li>Added a dropdown box to choose how many numbers to add at the beginning and the end of the overall passphrase.</li>
 	<li>Added the ability to have different capitalization options using radio buttons.</li>
 </ol>